Is Blake Shelton ‘Sleeping On The Couch’ Because He Forgot Valentine’s Day?

-Blake Shelton is reportedly in the dog house after forgetting about Valentine’s Day.
+Blake Shelton is reportedly in the doghouse after forgetting about Valentine’s Day.
 During an appearance with Carson Daly and Matt Lauer on Today, Gwen Stefani revealed that the country crooner wasn’t even in the same state as her on the big day.
 Is this why he’s sleeping on the couch?

 According to E!
 News, Stefani admitted that Shelton was actually in Oklahoma during the romantic holiday.
 “He forgot!”
 Stefani joked with Daly and Lauer.
 “No, just kidding.
 I got some beautiful flowers and lots of texts.
 It was fun,” she added.